Region of Peel Accessible Transportation Services: Operations

 CCST operates Monday to Saturday from 6:00 a.m. to 6:00 p.m, and on Sundays from 9:00 a.m. to 2:00 p.m.

 Passenger Plus

-The Passenger Plus program, in partnership with Canadian Red Cross, is being offered for dialysis patients in Brampton and Mississauga.
+The Passenger Plus program, in partnership with the Canadian Red Cross, is being offered for dialysis patients in Brampton and Mississauga.
 Service to hospitals throughout the region are being offered three times a week.

 Passenger Plus program is projected to make 17,000 trips in 2012.

 Passenger Assistant Program

-The Passenger Assistant Program, also in partnership with Red Cross, is offered for adults and seniors in Brampton and Mississauga who have intellectual or mental health disabilities such as epilepsy, low vision, and Alzheimer's disease.
+The Passenger Assistant Program, also in partnership with the Red Cross, is offered for adults and seniors in Brampton and Mississauga who have intellectual or mental health disabilities such as epilepsy, low vision, and Alzheimer's disease.
 It also serves people who require supervised transportation and assistance while travelling.
 This is contrary to TransHelp where passengers using that particular service are more independent.
 Each passenger is met by designated caregivers at each end of their trip.
 One or more assistants are on board with clients and are present in case of emergency.